Tips for Successful Canning and Freezing

 Always use new jar tops.
 You can clean and reuse jars and jar rings, but it is important to buy new tops.

 Getting the air out of foods you are freezing is essential.
 If you don't have a vacuum sealer you can draw the air out of zip-top bags with a straw.
-It is very easy.
+It is really very easy to do.

 Sale Items